Ghana Features in 10 Best Countries in Africa, Beats Longtime Rival and Other Heavyweights

 Most of Ghana's rankings in the eight main categories were below 65.

-The full criterion is explained here.
+The full criterion is explained on the US News website.

 Ghana ranks 125th in happiness list

-The report which has been published since 2012 focuses on how happy people living in various countries across the world are.
+The report, which has been published since 2012, focuses on how happy people living in various countries across the world are.

 The factors used in this ranking take into consideration Gross Domestic Product (GDP) per capita, social support, healthy life expectancy, freedom to make life choices and generosity, as well as perceptions of corruption.